 GUIDELINES FOR HOW TO WRITE UP FOR PUBLICATION THE RESULTS OF ONE QUANTITATIVE CLINICAL TRIAL

 When reporting the results of a Randomized Controlled Trial:

-GUIDELINES FOR HOW TO CARRY OUT A NARRATIVE REVIEW OF QUALITATIVE RESEARCH / OBSERVATIONAL STUDIES
+GUIDELINES FOR HOW TO CARRY OUT A NARRATIVE REVIEW / QUALITATIVE RESEARCH / OBSERVATIONAL STUDIES

 When reviewing observational studies/qualitative research: